Vietnam.vn - Nền tảng quảng bá Việt Nam

 China is outperforming the rest of the world in the race to develop robots (Photo: Chinadaily).

-The "Made in China 2025" initiative launched in 2015 has played a key role in accelerating automation in China.
+The "Made in China 2025" initiative, launched in 2015, has played a key role in accelerating automation in China.

 The Chinese government has invested about $1.4 billion in 2023 to research and develop robots and automated machinery.
-This strategy helps transform China from a "global factory" thanks to its low labor costs into a high-tech manufacturing powerhouse.
+This strategy helps transform China from a "global factory" thanks to low labor costs into a high-tech manufacturing powerhouse.

 Lights-out factories raise unemployment concerns

-While factories using robots and automated machinery bring many benefits in terms of productivity and efficiency, this automation revolution also raises concerns about rising unemployment in China.
+While factories using robots and automated machinery systems bring many benefits in terms of productivity and efficiency, this automation revolution also raises concerns about rising unemployment in China.

 The race to develop AI is likened to the nuclear arms race.